danrot/master-thesis/04_discussion.md

 ## Mixing of layers

-The design considerations already explained in Chapter 3.2 were the cleanest way to integrate optional versioning into Jackalope while maintaing backwards compatibility.
+The design considerations already explained in Chapter 3.2 were the cleanest way to integrate optional versioning into Jackalope while maintaining backwards compatibility.
 Maintaining backwards compatibility was absolutely necessary, but the resulted design has some drawbacks.